leopuleo/easy-panorama/README.md

 Include your favourite panoramic images in posts and pages using the **built-in shortcode functionality**.

 If you are using the classic WordPress editor (TinyMCE), you will find the *Add Panorama* button above the editor: click on the button and select the image you want to include.
-The shortocode will be inserted in the editor and will be replaced by the panoramic viewer when you visit the website.
+The shortcode will be inserted in the editor and replaced by the panoramic viewer when you visit the website.

-You can customize the appereance and behavior of the panoramic viewer throught the Easy Panorama settings page or adding specific attributes to each shortcode: these will override the general settings.
+You can customize the appearance and behaviour of the panoramic viewer through the Easy Panorama settings page or adding specific attributes to each shortcode: these will override the general settings.

 ### Shortcode attributes cheat sheet:
 * `id`: attachment/image WordPress id *(number)* - **Required**